New Fighter Aircraft Project: A contender is eliminated

 When the two companies joined forces for the F/A-18, part of the agreement was that Northrop would develop a land-based version of the F/A-18 that removed the naval equipment and lightened the airframe.
 The resulting F-18L was about 30% lighter than the F/A-18A, about 27 400 lb (12 400 kg) take-off weight as opposed to 33 700 lb (15 300 kg) and as a result had considerably better performance and range.
 The aircraft was over 80% similar otherwise, and would be built on the same production lines.
 Naval versions (the F/A-18 Hornet) would be built 60% by McDonnell and 40% by Northrop, while the land versions would reverse this arrangement.

-Like the U.S. Navy, the upper upper echelons of the Canadian Forces Air Command (AIRCOM) also favoured having an aircraft with two engines, although for different reasons.
+Like the U.S. Navy, the upper echelons of the Canadian Forces Air Command (AIRCOM) also favoured having an aircraft with two engines, although for different reasons.
 Additionally, AIRCOM was adamant about having the ability to fire the medium-range AIM-7 Sparrow air-to-air missile.
 Neither the F-16 Falcon nor the YF-17 Cobra supported the Sparrow, in keeping with the short-range "dogfighter" role as originally envisioned.
 The U.S. Navy had also demanded support for the Sparrow, as they were less interested in fighter-to-fighter combat as they were in long-range interception of both aircraft and anti-shipping missiles.
 Both aircraft in the LWF project studied supporting longer-range radar as part of their naval modifications, but as the F-16 modification never proceeded beyond the mockup stage, only the F/A-18 actually added AIM-7 support.
 This put the two F-18 variants in the lead from the start.

 From a strict technical point of view the F-18L (the Northrop version) was the better aircraft for the NFA project, with performance roughly equal to the F-16, Sparrow capability, and the twin-engine design that the Canadian Forces favored.
-Compared to the F/A-18A (the McDonnel-Douglas version), its lower weight and resulting better range would also be very useful in the air defence role over Canada.
+Compared to the F/A-18A (the McDonnell Douglas version), its lower weight and resulting better range would also be very useful in the air defence role over Canada.
 The F-18L was also offered with a lucrative industrial program; Northrop agreed to move major portions of the F-18L project to Canada, including investing in carbon composite construction techniques to build the wings and tail sections.
 If accepted, Canada would become the primary construction site for all of these components, which meant that any additional orders for the F-18L from other countries would result in major export contracts for Canadian companies.